-11. Utilities.
+16. Utilities

-The property is located in an area where all necessary utilities for the project exist.
+The property is located in an area where all necessary utilities for the project exist and the main line to SR subdivision traverses the site in a north/south direction.
 Water is available from Oak Creek Water Company on three sides of the property.
-Sewer is available from the City of Sedona and is located along SR 89A and Saddlerock Circle.
-Power and Telephone are available from APS and CenturyLink and exist within the sire.
+Sewer is available from the City of Sedona and is located along SR 89A and Saddle Rock Circle.
+Power and telephone are available from APS and CenturyLink, respectively and exist within the site.
 All overhead utilities will be placed underground as part of this proposal.
-Gas is available from Unisource and is located 0n SR 89A and Saddlerock Circle.
+Gas is available from Unisource and is located on SR 89A and Saddle Rock Circle.

-12. Traffic Impact Statement.
+17. Traffic Impact Statement

 The site is adjacent to three public rights-of-way and has a signalized intersection at Soldiers Pass road and SR 89A at roughly the midpoint of the north property line.
-This property is the sole user of the intersection other than the right of way provided as a connection to Saddlerock Circle.
+This property is the sole user of the intersection other than the right of way provided as a connection to Saddle Rock Circle.
 A trip generation letter will be prepared at a later date to estimate the traffic to be generated by the proposed project.
 Included will be a scoping portion to be reviewed and approved by the City of Sedona and ADOT prior to the preparation of the Traffic Impact Analysis.

-13. Neighborhood Information Plan.
+18. Neighborhood Information Plan